menu

 Also of interest is that Pinellas Park has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.15% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.15% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Pinellas Park are slightly better educated than the national average of 21.84% for all cities and towns, with 23.65% of adults in Pinellas Park having a bachelor's degree or advanced degree.
+The education level of Pinellas Park citizens is a little higher than the average for US cities and towns: 23.65% of adults in Pinellas Park have at least a bachelor's degree.

 The per capita income in Pinellas Park in 2018 was $32,248, which is middle income relative to Florida and the nation.
 This equates to an annual income of $128,992 for a family of four.
 However, Pinellas Park contains both very wealthy and poor people as well.